ska-telescope/ska-itf-te/docs/src/purpose.rst

 Deployment of Filestash
 =======================
 Filestash is deployed with the `filestash-install` Makefile target.
 It is deployed to the `filestash` namespace in the ITF.
+The configuration file lives in the `$FILESTASH_CONFIG_PATH` environment variable on Gitlab.
+For local deployments, an example file is provided at `charts/filestash/secrets/example.json`.
+This doesn't provide access to the Spectrum Analyser FTP server, but does allow you to verify that the deployment is working as expected.